Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 4. Click **Save**.

 ## Use the CLI to align TLS artifacts

+To configure MKE with the CLI to use your own TLS certificates and keys:

 1. Create a new TLS certificate and key signed by a trusted CA. These must include:
    - external IP address